kenancollignon/recruitment-portal/README.md

 Create a new schema on your database server and run the script in `database-schema.sql`

 Backend

-To start the development server (runs on http://localhost:8000) `cargo run`
+Edit the `.env` file to have the appropriate username, password, and schema (if you change the schema name) To start the development server (runs on http://localhost:8000) `cargo run`